Easy EdgeDB · Chapter 12

 There is no good news for our heroes this chapter:

-Dracula continues to break into Lucy’s room every time people don’t listen to Van Helsing, and every time the men give their blood to save her.
-Dracula always turns into a cloud to sneak in, drinks her blood and sneaks away before morning.
-Lucy is getting so weak that it’s a surprise that she’s still alive.
-Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife.
-He cuts him with it, and the moment he sees Dr. Seward’s blood he stops and tries to drink it, repeating: “The blood is the life!
+Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife, causing him to bleed.
+The moment Renfield sees Dr. Seward’s blood he stops and tries to drink it, repeating: “The blood is the life!
 The blood is the life!”.
 The asylum security men take Renfield away and Dr. Seward is left confused and trying to understand him.
-He thinks there is a connection between him and the other events.
-That night, a wolf controlled by Dracula breaks the windows of Lucy’s room and Dracula is able to get in again…
+Dr. Seward thinks there is a connection between him and the other events.

 But there is good news for us, because we are going to keep learning about Cartesian products, plus how to overload a function.